zeyuz35/zeyuz35.github.io/vault/Empirical.stylized.md

 1. a change in the loadings
 2. a new static factor, viewed as a loading changing from 0 to something non zero
-3. a new dynamic factor, this is unclear
+3. a new dynamic factor

 Disentangling the actual meaning of an increase in static factors is very difficult, and has little interpretative meaning, in my opinion.